Ed94/gencpp/Readme.md

 # gencpp

-An attempt at simple staged metaprogramming for c/c++.
+An attempt at simple staged metaprogramming for C/C++.

-The library API is a composition of code element constructors.
+The library API is a composition of code element constructors, and a non-standards-compliant single-pass C/C++ parser.
-These build up a code AST to then serialize with a file builder.
+These build up a code AST to then serialize with a file builder, or can be traversed for staged-reflection of C/C++ code.

 This code base attempts follow the [handmade philosophy](https://handmade.network/manifesto).
 Its not meant to be a black box metaprogramming utility, it should be easy to intergrate into a user's project domain.